ShortCirc8/fleet-themes/README.md

 Collection of themes for the Fleet IDE (as of version 1.19.111)

 ## Current Themes:
-`gruvbox dark` - (based on the dark mode palette from https://github.com/morhetz/gruvbox) - still WIP
+`gruvbox dark` (WIP) - based on the dark mode palette from https://github.com/morhetz/gruvbox.
+Currently using the default dark theme as a base.